-34. The GM vaccine would be transported on dry ice from the PC2 laboratories to the trial sites.
+36. The GM vaccine would be transported on dry ice from the PC2 laboratories or the storage facility to the trial sites.
 It would be thawed and diluted in sterile saline on a bench at the administration facility using a micropipettor with a filter tip.
 Personnel preparing and administering the GM vaccine would use personal protective equipment (PPE) including gowns, gloves, face masks and safety glasses.

-35. Administration of the GM vaccine would be performed by veterinarians.
+37. Administration of the GM vaccine would be performed by veterinarians.
 Needles would be used to withdraw the prepared GM vaccine and for i.m. and i.t. injections.
+This procedure would not require removing or recapping needles.
+Needles and syringes would be discarded in an appropriated sharps container.
 Instillation of GM vaccine into the devil oral cavity would be performed using micropipettes fitted with plastic pipette tips.

-36. The applicant has proposed two ways of transporting the devils.
+38. The applicant has proposed two ways of transporting the devils.
 Devils would be trapped using standard PVC pipe traps and placed individually in a burlap bag.
 The bag would be closed using a cable clamp and transported by hand from the enclosure to the veterinary shed.
 Alternatively, the devil would be transported inside the PVC trap and placed in a burlap bag at the veterinary shed.
 The applicant stated that in rare occasion, when a devil does not go into the trap on the day required, it would be captured by hand and placed into a burlap bag for transport.
 The devil would then be anaesthetised by delivery of isoflurane through a nose cone placed over the burlap bag.
 When the animal is sedated, it would be removed from the bag and kept under isoflurane anaesthesia until the administration of the GM vaccine is completed.
 In the case of the DIOC vaccination, the nose cone would be temporarily removed to access the oral cavity.
-After the procedure the devils would be transported to the PC2 laboratory facilities at UTAS for decontamination.
+After the procedure the devils would be placed in the burlap bag and transported back to the enclosure.
+The empty burlap bag would be transported to the PC2 laboratory facilities at UTAS for decontamination.

-37. The applicant stated that all devils involved in the study would be identified by a subcutaneously implanted microchip.
+39. The applicant stated that all devils involved in the study would be identified by a subcutaneously implanted microchip.